Backface Culling hides the back side of faces in the final render.

-If Refraction Depth is not 0.0, all refraction BSDFs in the shader will act as if the object would be a thin slab of the refraction material with this thickness.
+If Refraction Depth is not 0.0, all refraction BSDFs in the shader will act as if the object is a thin slab of the refraction material having this thickness.
 This will model a second refraction event that will double the absorption color and start the refraction ray after this second event.

-This option greatly increase the quality of thin glass objects.
+This option greatly increases the quality of thin glass objects.

 Eevee’s Subsurface Scattering algorithm works by blurring the irradiance in screen space.
-This means that if no visible part of the surface is lit, the effect disappear.
+This means that if no visible part of the surface is lit, the effect disappears.

 However, true Subsurface Scattering goes beneath the surface and can travel a lot of distance.
 This is why a human ear lit from behind appears red on the front side.

 That is what this effect mimics.
-This translucency approximation does only work with lamps that have shadow maps and only on Subsurface BSDFs (not the Translucency BSDFs).
+This translucency approximation only works with lights that have shadow maps and only on Subsurface BSDFs (not the Translucency BSDFs).
 It does not work with indirect lighting.
 The soft parameter of the shadow maps also affects this effect.